-- a) The intricacies of specific regimes in law of the sea; - b) The rights and obligations costal States have in these areas; - c) The rights and obligations of other States in these areas; - d) Jurisdictional issues over foreign ships.

-Skills - at the end of the module the learner will have acquired the following skills:

-Analysis a large day and an design disco

-Applying knowledge and understanding

-The learner will be able to:

-a) Apply the knowledge acquired in their respective areas of employment, especially in public administrations and ports;b) Apply the knowledge acquired when negotiating international instruments;

-Learning Outcomes •

-Learning Outcomes c) Apply the knowledge acquired when representing clients,

-especially shipowners and operators;

-d) Apply the knowledge acquired when representing their

-countries in international fora; etc

-Judgment Skills and Critical Abilities

-This section has been made sufficiently open to accommodate

-both vocational and academic orientations.
-Applicants can refer to

-Judgement Skills, or Critical Abilities (critical skills, dispositions,

-values and actions), or both.

-The learner will be able to:

-a) Advice on the developments of these specific regimes of the

-law of the sea;

-b) Advice on the interdependency of these zones and how they

-contribute to sustainable ocean governance.

-Module-Specific Communication Skills

-(Over and above those mentioned in Section B)

-The learner will be able to:

-a) Make presentations to different audiences, including domestic and international fora;

-b) Liaise effectively with international organizations in the field,

-especially IMO, DOALOS, UNESCO, and various regional

-organizations; etc.

-T-(-I NI , ,

-Total Number of ECTS 4 5070 / 50 / 57

-/ ECVET of this 4 ECTS / ECVETs

-Module

-Assessment of the module The module will be assessed through writen assignments and writen exams.
+a) The intricacies of specific regimes in the law of the sea; b) The rights and obligations costal States have in these areas: c) The rights and obligations of other States in these areas; d) Jurisdictional issues over foreign ships.
+Skills - at the end of the module the learner will have acquired the following skills: Applying knowledge and understanding The learner will be able to: a) Apply the knowledge acquired in their respective areas of employment, especially in public administrations and ports; b) Apply the knowledge acquired when negotiating international instruments: c) Apply the knowledge acquired when representing clients, Learning Outcomes especially shipowners and operators: d) Apply the knowledge acquired when representing their countries in international fora; etc Judgment Skills and Critical Abilities This section has been made sufficiently open to accommodate both vocational and academic orientations.
+Applicants can refer to Judgement Skills, or Critical Abilities (critical skills, dispositions, values and actions), or both.
+The learner will be able to: a) Advice on the developments of these specific regimes of the law of the sea: b) Advice on the interdependency of these zones and how they contribute to sustainable ocean governance.
+Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Make presentations to different audiences, including domestic and international fora; b) Liaise effectively with international organizations in the field, especially IMO, DOALOS, UNESCO, and various regional organizations; etc. Total Number of ECTS ECVET of 4 ECTS / ECVETs this Module Assessment of the The module will be assessed through written assignments and module written exams.
 Assignments: 30 % and Written Exams: 70%.